a blue circle

 Acres: 67 acres, 18 planted

 While still a young vineyard, Wing Ranch shows incredible promise to produce elegant wines with sturdy tannins, vibrant acidity and concentrated, pure fruit.
-The red hued soil found on Wing Ranch are part of the Rescue series with similar composition to neighboring Green Valley Ranch.
-Its well-drained, sandy-loam is specific to the uplands northeast of Bass Lake.
+The red hued, well-drained, sandy-loam is specific to the uplands northeast of Bass Lake.

-What sets this unique site apart is the two adjacent, southeast-facing hillsides unlike Green Valley Ranch which is uniformly in the flats.
-Considerably warmer as you climb in elevation and littered with large chunks of granite and quartz offering an incredible micro-climate for the Grenache and Mourvèdre planted there.
-Sheltered from the Sacramento Valley’s drying Delta breezes while remaining open to the cool mountain air from the Sierra Nevadas in the evenings makes for impressive diurnal temperature swings.
+What sets this unique site apart is the two adjacent, southeast-facing hillsides.
+These slopes offer a considerably warmer microclimate as you climb in elevation and are littered with large chunks of granite and quartz – creating ideal conditions for Grenache and Mourvedre.
+Sheltered from the Sacramento Valley’s drying Delta breezes yet open to the cool mountain air flowing down from the Sierra Nevadas in the evenings, Wing Ranch experiences dramatic temperature shifts between day and night, contributing to its potential for producing structured, expressive wines.

 DETAILS